johnxu21/johnxu21.github.io/teaching/CS472/Timetable/dynamic_analysis/testing.md

 13. Merge only after the required approval.

 ### ***4. Technical Peer Review***
-Each student must complete **one** technical review on a teammate's TDD PR.
+Each student reviews their assigned teammate's TDD PR, following the team's round-robin review order.

 The review should evaluate: